flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/06_descent.md

 **Do NOT start the descent without clearance from ATC.**

-!!! info "TOD marker A320"
+!!! info "TOD marker A380"
-    The A320 has a downward pointing arrow at the TOD to support the pilot with the decision of when to descend.
+    The A380 has a downward pointing arrow at the TOD to support the pilot with the decision of when to descend.
 Ultimately, it is still the pilot's responsibility to calculate and validate the TOD.

 When clearance is given, we can start our descent to the flight level or altitude ATC has given us.

 For descending, we set the new flight level or altitude in the `FCU` with the `altitude selector`.
 We can then either PUSH the selector for `Managed Altitude Mode` (constraints are respected, also known as [DES](../a32nx-advanced-guides/flight-guidance/vertical-guidance/managed-modes.md#des-descent)) or PULL the selector for `Selected Altitude Mode` (constraints are ignored, also known as [OP DES](../a32nx-advanced-guides/flight-guidance/vertical-guidance/selected-modes.md#op-des-open-descent)).
+<p style="color:yellow; font-size:18px;">TODO: update screenshot with new FCU if needed</p>
 !!! warning "DES mode"
     Managed Descent (DES) Mode will follow a calculated vertical profile, this may lead to unexpected occurrences of very high and very low V/S. Users not familiar with Airbus Managed Descent should use OP DES instead as it provides a linear descent most users would expect.
 See the [Vertical Guidance Guide](../a32nx-advanced-guides/flight-guidance/vertical-guidance/overview.md) for more information on using managed vertical modes.